ordina-jworks/ordina-jworks.github.io/_posts/2021-02-10-Home-Automation-part-2-Getting-Started-With-Home-Assistant.md

     </a>
 </div>

-After the first general post about home automation it's time to kick things into higher gear.
+After the [first general post](/iot/2019/09/30/Home-automation-part-1.html){:target="_blank" rel="noopener noreferrer"} about home automation it's time to kick things into higher gear.
 In this post we'll go into detail about Home Assistant.
-Home Assistant is fully open source home automation platform.
+Home Assistant is a fully open source home automation platform.
+It has a web interface as well as apps for Android and iOS.
 It features over 1700 integrations at the time of writing and allows for full local control of your smart home without using any of the big cloud vendors.
 As with many things, home assistant is relatively easy to pick up but hard to master.
-Read on down below for all the details.
+Read on down below for more the details.

 ## Preparations